 King of Clay: Nadal’s most dominant wins

-He may be without a title in 2016, but it's Nadal's favourite time of the year as the tour hits the European clay.
+He may be without a title in 2016, but it’s the favourite time of the year for Nadal as the tour hits the European clay.
 With scheduled stops in Monte Carlo, Barcelona, Madrid and Rome could Nadal hit top form in time for Roland Garros?

 We pick out some of the Spaniard’s most dominant wins on la terre battue.